Badgerati/Pode/README.md

 * Route middleware  - runs any `route` middleware for the current route being processed
 * Route             - finally, the route itself is processed

+> This order will be fully customisable in future releases, which will also remove the overriding logic below

 #### Overriding Inbuilt Logic

 Pode has some inbuilt middleware, as defined in the order of running above.
 Sometimes you probably don't want to use the inbuilt rate limiting, and use a custom rate limiting library that utilises REDIS.
 Each of the inbuilt middlewares have a defined name, that you can pass to the `middleware` function: